Nicclassy/RandomReminder/README.md

 A very special thank you goes to a particular conversation I had with someone important which resulted in this app's conception.

 > [!WARNING]
 > RandomReminder is incomplete in its functionality and documentation and is still being developed.
-Features—especially UI designs—are subject to change.
+> Features—especially UI designs—are subject to change and screenshots may not accurately represent the current state of the app.